MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-file-format-transact-sql.md

 - Hive RCFile  - Does not apply to Azure Synapse Analytics.

-- Hive ORC
+- Hive ORC - Does not apply to Azure Synapse Analytics.

 - Parquet

 - JSON - Applies to Azure SQL Edge only.
+Check following links for [Synapse Serverless](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-json-files) and for [SQL Server & Azure SQL](../../relational-databases/json/import-json-documents-into-sql-server.md)

 To create an External Table, see [CREATE EXTERNAL TABLE &#40;Transact-SQL&#41;](../../t-sql/statements/create-external-table-transact-sql.md).